What rules apply to nominees to safeguard people with disability?

 Part 6 of the NDIS Nominee Rules provides for the conditions under which the NDIA can suspend or cancel the appointment of a nominee.

 Where the participant is a child the National Disability Insurance Scheme (Children) Rules 2013 provide the processes for decision-making.
 Typically decision-making for children will reside with those who hold parental responsibility.

-Source - NDIA What are nominees and guardians
+Source - NDIA Guardians and nominees explained

 Source - National Disability Insurance Scheme (Nominees) Rules 2013